vikejs/vike/README.md

 > :warning: We recommend reading the [Vue Tour](#vue-tour) or [React Tour](#react-tour) before proceeding with guides.

+With `vite-plugin-ssr` you can create:
+ - SSR pages
+ - SPA(/MPA) pages
-With `vite-plugin-ssr` you can also create a SPA(/MPA) and an HTML website (with zero/minimal browser-side JavaScript).
+ - HTML pages (with zero/minimal browser-side JavaScript)

-You can also mix.
-For example, you can render your admin panel as a SPA, while your render your marketing pages to HTML.
+For example, you can render your admin panel as a SPA, while your render your marketing pages as HTML pages.

 The rule of thumb is to render a page to:
  - HTML (zero/minimal browser-side JavaScript), if the page has no interactivity (technically speaking: if the page has no stateful component).
 Example: blog, non-interactive marketing pages.